jmichel7/MatInt.jl/README.md

 `col_hermite(m::AbstractMatrix{<:Integer})`

 returns  the column Hermite  normal form `H`  of the integer  matrix `m`, a column equivalent lower triangular form.
-If  a pivot is the first non-zero entry on a column of `H` (the quadrant above right a pivot is zero), pivots are  positive and entries left of a  pivot are nonnegative and smaller than the  pivot.
-There exists  a unique invertible  integer matrix `c` such that `m*c==H`.
+If a *pivot* is the first non-zero entry on a column of `H` (the quadrant above right a pivot is zero), pivots are  positive and entries left of a  pivot are nonnegative and smaller than the pivot.
+There exists a unique unimodular matrix `c` such that `m*c==H`.

 ```julia-repl
 julia> m=[1 15 28;4 5 6;7 8 9]